 6. Honest to Goodness

-Nestled neatly on Dame Court is Honest to Goodness whose food philosophy is ‘ totally natural ingredients (without preservatives); freshly-baked bread; and good food that tastes great in a place you can enjoy, leaving you well-fed, happy and honest’.
-Everything’s made from scratch right in the kitchen and they have an incredible amount of fresh and flavoursome salads and sandwiches – all for just €7 or €8.
+Nestled neatly on Dame Court is Honest to Goodness whose food philosophy is ‘totally natural ingredients (without preservatives); freshly-baked bread; and good food that tastes great in a place you can enjoy, leaving you well-fed, happy and honest’.
+Everything is made from scratch right in the kitchen and they have an incredible amount of fresh and flavoursome salads and sandwiches – all for just €7 or €8.
+Healthy meal options don’t come much more varied than at Honest to Goodness.

 Outside the city centre you have the likes of Urban Health in Ranelagh, The Happy Pear in Greystones (with head chef Juan Manteca at the stove, read our interview with him) and Select Stores in Dalkey.
 A little closer to the city centre in Clontarf is Fuel (formerly Honeysuckle).
 Eating clean, lean, healthy food means plain, tasteless and boring to most.
 At FUEL, eating healthily promises tasty, zesty and fresh dishes, full of herbs and spices, nuts, pulses, lean and fresh fish and meat and an incredible array of vegetables and salads.
 From former Gruel chef Benedict Gorman in association with The Edge Gym, Fuel offers meals that fit in with the latest advances in healthy nutrition for everyone from the healthy-ish to the elite athletes.
 Getting into great shape is predominantly a direct result of what we eat, so this is a fantastic pairing.